jmp1985/pillar_deformation_analysis/README.md

 2. Then modify (or copy) "run_example_analysis.py" and put the files to analyse.

-3. Finally run the following command:
+3. Finally run the following command to analyse the files:

-`uv python run_example_analysis.py to analyse the files.
+`uv python run_example_analysis.py`